Pereira-Romeo/my_printf/README.md

 > [!CAUTION]
 > It isn't yet in my_lib since it doesn't handle as many conversion as the old version just yet, even tho is handles the current ones much better than the old one.

+ - %b is not actually a thing, it's still in developpement, hopefully won't be next day before it is done
  - some flags aren't supported
  - length modifiers aren't supported by many conversions